erikh/scarlett-school/lessons/unix/1-filesystems.md

 something as simple as editing a document, or ejecting a thumb drive, all deals with files.
 So let's see how they work.

-A filesystem in unix is a single entity.
+A filesystem in Unix is a single entity.
 Unlike windows where there are different "drives", all "drives" are on the same filesystem in Unix.
 The filesystem is arranged like a tree of compartments full of files.
 Each one of these compartments is called a "directory".
 The base directory is called the